nyu-mlab/iot-inspector-client/ui/default/README.md

   - `server/` is the graphql server that will run on port 4000
 - Whats the Python Mock Database?
   - Generates mock data that the graphql server uses
+- Where do I install node dependencies?
+  - If they're for the client, change directories to `app/` and install within there
+  - If they're for the server, change directories to `server/` and install within there